-Editors Smith and Ce have aimed at collating arguments substantiating the cultural uniformity of Africa in terms of literary and cultural movements, and lending some interdisciplinary insights to Africa’s prolific body of literature, as a whole, through the complex course of its twentieth century history.
+Editors Smith and Ce have aimed at collating arguments substantiating the cultural uniformity of Africa in view of literary and cultural movements, while lending interdisciplinary insights to the generality of Africa’s prolific body of literature along a complexity of twentieth century history.

 Recognising the complexity of Black cultures have helped to understand the psychological relationships between Africa and her Diaspora, they insist.

-It interrogates the art of writing and talking back, the Trojan alternatives of traditional post colonial experience, the desolate realities of post colonial heritage in Africa and the existential maturation that might come within an African modernity that seems perennially victimized by the colonial encounter.
+The compendium of critical discourses also interrogates the art of writing and talking back, the Trojan alternatives of colonial experience, the desolate realities of post colonial heritage in Africa and the existential maturation that might come within an African modernity that seems perennially victimized by the colonial encounter.

-An important critical evaluation appears in the ‘eclectic approach’ to new oeuvres which, with the inclusion of hitherto exclusive forms (poetry and fiction) as one whole movement of dialogue, transition and memory, adds an important dimension to understanding some remarkable young voices from Africa.
+An important cultural evaluation appears in ‘eclectic’ oeuvres which, with the inclusion of hitherto exclusive forms (poetry and fiction) as one whole movement of dialogue, transition and memory, adds an important dimension to understanding some remarkable young voices from Africa.

-The counterpoint of this volume comes in the entries which differ in their opinions on the craft two post colonial writers of Indian and African ethnicities, ending with a review of the problems of African modernity in the concept of ‘Black Atlantic’.
+Some counterpoints of the volume can be seen in entries which differ in their opinions on the craft of post colonial writers of Indian and African ethnicities, allied with the problems of African modernity in the ‘Black Atlantic’.